Dalit: Crime

-According to data for 2000 collected by India's National Crime Records Bureau, 25,455 crimes against Dalits were committed in the year 2000, the latest year for which the data is only available, 2 Dalits are assaulted every hour, 3 Dalit women are raped every day, 2 Dalits are murdered; and 2 Dalit homes are set on fire every day.
+The latest data available from India's National Crime Records Bureau is from the year 2000.
+In that year a total of 25,455 crimes against Dalits were committed; 2 Dalits were assaulted every hour, and in each day 3 Dalit women were raped, 2 Dalits were murdered, and 2 Dalit homes were set on fire.
 Amnesty International documented a high number of sexual assaults against Dalit women, which were often committed by landlords, upper-caste villagers, and policemen, according to a study published in 2001.
-According to the research, only about 5% of assaults are recorded, and policemen dismiss at least 30% of rape reports as false.
-The study also discovered that cops often seek bribes, threaten witnesses, and conceal evidence.
+According to the research, only about 5% of assaults are recorded, and police dismiss at least 30% of rape reports as false.
+The study also discovered that police often seek bribes, threaten witnesses, and conceal evidence.
 Victims of rape have also been killed.
-There have been reports of Dalits being forced to eat human faeces and drink urine by upper caste members and the police.
-In September 2015, a 45-year-old dalit woman was allegedly stripped naked and was forced to drink urine by perpetrators in Madhya Pradesh.
-In some parts of India, there have been allegations that Dalit grooms riding horses for wedding ceremonies have been beaten up and ostracised by upper caste people.
+There have been some reports of Dalits being forced to eat human faeces and drink urine by upper caste members in some villages.
+In one such instance, a 17-year-old girl was set on fire by Yadav (an OBC) youth, allegedly because she was allowed school-education.
+In September 2015, a 45-year-old Dalit woman was allegedly stripped naked and forced to drink urine by perpetrators in Madhya Pradesh.
+In some villages of India, there have been allegations that Dalit grooms riding horses for wedding ceremonies have been beaten up and ostracised by upper caste people.
 In August 2015, upper caste people burned houses and vehicles belonging to Dalit families and slaughtered their livestock in reaction to Dalits daring to hold a temple car procession at a village in Tamil Nadu.
 In August 2015, it was claimed that a Jat Khap Panchayat ordered the rape of two Dalit sisters because their brother eloped with a married Jat girl of the same village.
 In 2003, the higher caste Muslims in Bihar opposed the burials of lower caste Muslims in the same graveyard.
 A Dalit activist was killed in 2020 for social media posts criticising Brahmins.
-A dalit was killed in 2019 for eating in front of upper-caste men.
+A Dalit was killed in 2019 for eating in front of upper-caste men.